 Other international equities held by the Scheme are usually taxed under the fair dividend rate (FDR) method of taxation in the FIF regime.
-Under FDR, such equities will give rise to deemed income in an income year (or part year) equal to 5% (or a pro rata portion) of the opening market value of the equities at the beginning of each quarter for that income year (or part year).
+Under FDR, such equities give rise to deemed income in an income year (1 April to 31 March) equal to 5% (or a pro rata portion) of the opening market value of the equities at the beginning of each quarter for that income year (or part year).